October 12, 2017

 We try to comply and include technology in their therapy as long as there are no contraindications as outlined by Hocoma.

-For our more acute patients who have blood pressure issues we begin on the Erigo.
+For our more acute patients begin on the Erigo.
 Once they can tolerate upright activity for more than 20 minutes we move on to more involved devices like the Lokomat.

 In the case of the Armeo devices, barring any contraindications, we encourage our patients to start on the ArmeoSpring to assess their abilities on their own.
 From this first approach, we decide whether they should continue with the ArmeoSpring or the ArmeoPower.